Diwas524/Real-time-webcam-face-detection-1/README.md

-# Real-time-webcam-face-detection-1
-Face Detection in Python Using a Webcam
+# Face Detection in Python Using  Webcam

 “Computer vision and machine learning have really started to take off, but for most people, the whole idea of what a computer is seeing when it’s looking at an image is relatively obscure.” – Mike Kreiger

- visit itsaihub.com for more tutorials.
+ visit [AI PROJECTS](https://aihubprojects.com) for more tutorials.
 Following are the requirements for it:-

   1. Python 2.7/3